sudomateo/website/content/posts/app-platform-inconsistencies.md

 apex
 domain](https://serverfault.com/questions/613829/why-cant-a-cname-record-be-used-at-the-apex-aka-root-of-a-domain).

 Okay, ALIAS record it is.
-I went into Route53 console to create an ALIAS record for my domain pointing to the deployment URL of my application.
+I went into the Route53 console to create an ALIAS record for my domain pointing to the deployment URL of my application.
 Nope, you can't do that with Route53.
 You can only create ALIAS records in Route53 that point to AWS resources.

 **DigitalOcean did not provide an alternative method of configuring DNS for the application deployment**.